 This guidance is underpinned by a spirit of collaborative working between organisations and their workforce, staff and students.
 Throughout, the terms organisations and trade union or workforce representatives are used in that context, acknowledging that organisations have a legal responsibility to maintain workplace health and safety and must consult with the health and safety representative selected by a recognised trade union or, if there is not one, a representative chosen by staff.
 Employers cannot decide who the workforce representative will be.

 This document is one of a set of documents about how to work safely in different types of workplaces should it not be possible to work from home, which remains the default.
-This guidance sets out our expectations on what laboratories and research facilities of all sizes, sectors and disciplines need to consider as part of their planning for restart, while recognising that some essential research related to COVID-19 has continued throughout the pandemic.
+This guidance sets out our expectations on what laboratories and research facilities of all sizes, sectors and disciplines need to consider as part of their planning for continued working in the context of national and local restrictions.

 This is provided as guidance only and does not amount to legal advice.
 Individual facilities or institutions may wish to seek their own advice to ensure compliance with all legal requirements.